 When you sit at your desk and take up your pen, you’re centered on the act of being a storyteller.
 You bring to bear all the skill and experience you’ve accumulated.
 But what about the moments when you aren’t shaping settings and characters?
 What mindset fills your head?

-We want our stories to reflect God, and they’ll cast the clearest image when we lead vibrant, faith-infused lives.
-Through the process of sub-creating, we translate our encounters with truth, beauty, and evil into art, making them accessible and impactful to many.
+We want our stories to reflect God, and we’ll cast the clearest image when we lead vibrant, faith-infused lives.
+Through the process of sub-creating, we translate our encounters with truth, beauty, and evil into art, making our impressions accessible and impactful to many.
 While we need technical skill to impart a message, having a bank of truths to withdraw from is paramount, and we can add daily deposits in two ways.